msrose/cube-timer-api/README.md

 # Cube Timer API

-## GET /solves/:puzzle
+## GET /solves/:puzzle?since=:timestamp

-Returns a list of solves for the specified puzzle.
+Returns a list of solves for the specified puzzle, recorded on or after the optional timestamp.
+If no timestamp is given, all the solves are returned.

 Example request: